pra-navi/WhatToWear/README.md

 Randomised Outfit Recommendation: Recommend a random outfit to the user

 ## Built With
-MongoDB , Express.js, React, Node.js
+MongoDB , Express.js, React, Node.js (MERN)